GoogleCloudPlatform/java-docs-samples/eventarc/storage-handler/README.md

-# Eventarc - Cloud Storage Events via Audit Logs
+# Eventarc - Cloud Storage Events

 This sample shows how to create a service that processes GCS events.